steinar-flatland/python-guide/A-Brief-Introduction-To-Python.md

     print("5 is prime")
 ```

-Sets are mutable — you can add or remove elements:
+Sets are mutable.
+You can add or remove elements:

 ```python
 primes.add(11)